Ambystoma talpoideum: Behavior

 Primarily nocturnal, the mole salamander is found in habitats of moist forest debris, usually near a permanent source of water.
 The adult range is up to about 5 m2 and the animals migrate (up to 160 meters) to near bodies of water on rainy nights in winter when the breeding season approaches.
 The eggs are laid in the spring, during heavy rains.
 Some larvae undergo metamorphosis while others are neotenic and retain their gills.
 In larger bodies of water where predatory fish like the bluegill (Lepomis macrochirus) are present, metamorphosis is more common.
 When ponds were dried it also showed higher rates of metamorphosis.
 If ponds do not dry out then they tend to stay in a paedomorphic state.
-However, because this species exhibits falcutative pedomorphosis, paedomorphic adults can still undergo metamorphosis later in life if environmental conditions-such as drying ponds or reduced aquatic habitat quality favor a transition to a terrestrial lifestyle.When attacked, adults and juveniles lower their heads to expose their parotoid glands which exude a noxious secretion.
+However, because this species exhibits falcutative pedomorphosis, paedomorphic adults can still undergo metamorphosis later in life if environmental conditions-such as drying ponds or reduced aquatic habitat quality favor a transition to a terrestrial lifestyle.
+When attacked, adults and juveniles lower their heads to expose their parotoid glands which exude a noxious secretion.
 This salamander is an opportunistic feeder, eating almost anything smaller than itself which it can overpower, including various arthropods and tadpoles.
 It has been revealed that A. talpoideum's diet consists almost completely of various arthropods and only a small number of other Ambystomatidae larvae.

 Conservation

 In its Red List of Threatened Species, the IUCN lists Ambystoma talpoideum as being "Least Concern" because the population trend is stable.
 Threats to this species include destruction of forest ponds and swamp habitat, the filling in or deepening of breeding ponds, and the introduction of predatory fish.
+Dating back to 2005, the mole salamander has been classified as an "imperiled" species in Virginia according to the Virginia Wildlife Action Plan.
 In Indiana, the mole salamander is listed as an endangered species.